Black California police chiefs: Let us quickly fire bad cops

 “It’s too early to say,” Cooper said after the event, noting that “the devil is in the details.”

-Pridgen additionally echoed other calls for creating a national database of fired officers, and for barring officers from concealing professional misconduct by resigning before they can be fired or otherwise disciplined.
+Assemblyman Kevin McCarty, a fellow Democrat from Sacramento who is sponsoring two police oversight bills, said in a statement: “It is powerful to see police chiefs stepping up and supporting the necessary policy changes to increase accountability and transparency.”

-Napa Chief Robert Plummer supported calls by others including departments in Los Angeles, San Francisco and Sacramento for limiting the use of police to handle non-criminal calls, for instance involving those who are homeless or experiencing mental health crises.
+Napa Chief Robert Plummer during the news conference backed calls by others including departments in Los Angeles, San Francisco and Sacramento for limiting the use of police to handle non-criminal calls, for instance involving those who are homeless or experiencing mental health crises.

 Piedmont Chief Jeremy Bowers said the group wants police training - from the academy throughout officers’ careers - to include ways to avoid explicit and and implicit bias and the historical implications of race and policing.